On the Brown measure of $x + i y$, with $x,y$ selfadjoint and $y$ free Poisson: Non-vanishing Jacobians

-We are now ready to calculate the Jacobian.
-Since all the entries are multiplied by $p$, we can take out the factor of $p^3$ from the determinant, and hence we need to show positivity of the determinant of the following matrix
+We are now ready to process the required Jacobian determinant.
+Since the expression for every entry in that Jacobian matrix includes a factor of $p$, we can take out a $p^3$ from the determinant, and we are left to show positivity for the determinant of the following matrix:

 Observe that the row operation $r_2:=r_2-\frac{\beta}{\delta} r_3$ gives

 Next using second row we eliminate all derivatives of $D$ in the first and the third row, namely we perfom $r_1:=r_1+S r_2$ and $r_3:=r_3+\delta T r_2$, hence we obtain